sebj/homebridge-display-sleep/README.md

 # homebridge-computer-sleep

-A switch Homebridge plugin to sleep and wake the host Homebridge computer.
+A [Homebridge](https://github.com/nfarina/homebridge) switch plugin to sleep and wake the host computer.

 ## Installation

+1. Install Homebridge using `npm install -g homebridge`
-1. Install this plugin using `npm install -g homebridge-computer-sleep`
+2. Install this plugin using `npm install -g homebridge-computer-sleep`
-2. Update your configuration file.
+3. Update your configuration file.
 See **Configuration** below.

 ## Configuration